 An anal fistula is a tunnel that forms inside the anus and exits through the skin on the buttocks.
 These are more likely to occur after having a case of an anal abscess.

 An inflamed anus is one of many symptoms of an anal fistula.
 Along with anal swelling, symptoms include a hardened tract leading towards the anal opening.
-A fistula can sometimes appear like a pimple on the buttocks, but there‘s more than meets the eye and only an anal specialist can help determine if its simply a bout of buttne or if its something more that needs medical attention.
+A fistula can sometimes appear like a pimple on the buttocks, but there‘s more than meets the eye and only an anal specialist can help determine if it‘s simply a bout of buttne or if it‘s something more that needs medical attention.

 Unlike an abscess, fistulas usually require a fistulotomy.
 Bespoke Surgical provides an in-depth explanation of the relationship between anal abscesses and anal fistula, as well as treatment options.